Chenée Today

 Equipment

 You'll need a box grater to grate your frozen butter, and I like to use a bench scraper to divide the dough into 8 pieces.
-Other than that, you'll need a large sheet pan to bake your scones.
-Here are all my tool recommendations:
+Other than that, you'll need a large bowl, a large sheet pan to bake your scones and a lightly floured surface to form your homemade lemon poppyseed scones.

 Tips and F.A.Q.